zencart/documentation/content/user/admin_pages/discounts/send_gift_certificate.md

 4. Make sure that the default from address is who you want the email to be from.

-5. Enter email subject like, 'You have a Gift Certificate from a web site running Zen Cart™.'
+5. Enter email subject like, 'You have a Gift Certificate from a web site running Zen Cart.'

 6. Enter the amount value of the gift certificate.